 If you know of a relevant reference for DAPI, please let us know.

-Keywords: DAPI, supplier, fluorescent, DNA, stain, cell, permeable, Fluorescent, Dyes, Tocris Bioscience
+Keywords: DAPI, DAPI supplier, fluorescent, DNA, stains, cell, permeable, dpi, dyes, apoptosis, staining, nuclear, counterstain, flow, cytometry, DAPI, Dye, Fluorescent, Stains, Flow, Cytometry, Counterstains, 5748, Tocris Bioscience

 Citations for DAPI